hayo03/Dialogflow-CX-Start-Tutorial/README.md

         msg="There are overcast clouds in "+city
         return msg
 ```
-- answer_webhook(msg): processes the webhook answer which should follow a particular JSON format.
+- answer_webhook(msg): processes the webhook answer that should follow a particular JSON format.
 ```
 def answer_webhook(msg):
     message= {"fulfillment_response": {